 Computer Support and Repair in Melbourne and Merritt Island

-Why should you choose Computer Care?
-Because we're award-winning, experienced, knowledgable, polite, and most of all -- we're honest.
+Why should you choose Computer Care for your computer support?
+Because we're experienced, knowledgable, polite, and most of all -- we're honest.
 If you've been shopping around for computer service, you probably know it's difficult to find a technician who speaks English these days.
 All of our stores are American owned and operated.
 Don't take our word for it -- read our reviews all over the internet and on Angie's List, and you'll find we are pretty wonderful.

 - Most of our diagnostics and repairs are completed in 24-48 hours at no additional charge, and rush service is also available if you need it faster.
 Big box stores and some of our other competitors can take WEEKS, if they even call you back.
 We've heard stories of computer people coming into your home, taking your computer for a repair, and then never coming back!
 That's stealing.